New Releases

 Oregon Scientific

-Oregon Scientific sensors that are tested and are known to work with RFXCOM and xPL are listed below (measured values in brackets):
+Oregon Scientific sensors that are tested and are known to work with RFXCOM and xPL are listed below:

 Many other Oregon sensors will probably work, but have not yet been tested.